awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 1. Add a TNS alias for the source database to the `tnsnames.ora` file on the GoldenGate hub\.

+### Set COMPATIBLE on the Source DB<a name="Appendix.OracleGoldenGate.Source.Compatible"></a>

-Make sure that the source database has the `compatible` parameter set to 11\.2\.0\.4 or later\.
-If you use an Oracle database on an Amazon RDS DB instance as the source, make sure that you have a parameter group with `compatible` set to 11\.2\.0\.4 or later associated with the DB instance\.
-If you change the `compatible` parameter in a parameter group associated with the DB instance, the change requires an instance reboot\.
+Make sure that the source database has the `COMPATIBLE` initialization parameter set to 11\.2\.0\.4 or later\.
+If you use an Oracle database on an Amazon RDS DB instance as the source, make sure that you have a parameter group with `COMPATIBLE` set to 11\.2\.0\.4 or later associated with the DB instance\.
+If you change the `COMPATIBLE` parameter in a parameter group associated with the DB instance, the change requires an instance reboot\.

-You can use the following Amazon RDS CLI commands to create a new parameter group and set the `compatible` parameter\.
+Use the following Amazon RDS CLI commands to create a new parameter group and set the `COMPATIBLE` parameter\.
 Make sure that you associate the new parameter group with the source DB instance\.

 For Linux, macOS, or Unix: